VANCOUVER AND VICTORIA, B.C. CANADA

 DAYS 9 and 10

-• Two (2) thrill-seeking days in Tofino region.
+• Enjoy two (2) thrill-seeking days in Tofino region.

 • Tofino is known for wild natural scenery including lakes, inlets, ancient rainforest and sandy beaches.